brikp/brikp.github.io/_posts/2021-12-06-Jigsaw-Puzzle-Generation.md

 After all this is done, I also add some other data and collision shape to each piece (important to disable monitoring - it kills performance and I don't use it for puzzle pieces anyway).
 Last thing left to do is to add pieces to the scene, which is handled by another class.

+The game in it's current state can be downloaded on [itch.io](https://brikp.itch.io/infinite-jigsaw).